maniksurtani/leaksignal/README.md

 1. [Simple Envoy Ingress controller for K8s cluster](https://bit.ly/3s8zAzE).
     * LeakSignal is preinstalled with policy and test applications/services.
 2. [Google's Online Boutique microservices demo for Istio](https://bit.ly/3TATdvI).
-    * Follow along with the Istio install and then add LeaskSignal.
+    * Follow along with the Istio install and then add LeakSignal.

 ## Getting Started with Existing Setup
 If you already have an environment up and running (Standalone Envoy, K8s, or Istio) where you'd like to install LeakSignal, use the following quick starts.